chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 Not everything here is perfect and is being updated as I learn new things or new guidance becomes published.
 Also do not hesitate to comment and let me know what is not working or is working.

 ---
+### How to run a Log Analytics Query

+---
+### How to create a Conditional Access Policy in Azure AD

+---

 ### Find IPAddress not defined as trusted
 **Log Analytics AAD SigninLogs Query (KQL)**
 ```